Overview

 North Carolina’s rivers in the APNEP region and their floodplain habitat are important spawning grounds for anadromous fish, including the American shad.
 American shad populations are well below historic levels.
 Factors affecting the decline of American shad in its historical range include dam construction, overfishing, and water pollution.
 Shad runs no longer exist in areas where they used to thrive, and they are an important food source for many species both in the coastal and estuarine systems.
 A fisheries management plan is in place that seeks to restore American shad populations to sustainable levels.
 Shad in the Classroom is an important outreach tool for raising students’ and communities’ consciousness on American shad and its management in the APNEP region.

 Shad in the Classroom has three major components.
-First, elementary school classrooms are equipped with the materials to raise shad, which include aquariums and shad eggs.
-Next, teachers are provided with training to facilitate the program, which includes a one day training on the process of raising shad and an overnight canoe workshop on the Roanoke river to learn about the estuarine ecosystem.
+First, elementary and high school classrooms are equipped with the materials to raise shad, which include aquariums and shad eggs.
+Next, teachers are provided with training to facilitate the program, which includes training on the process of raising and releasing shad.
 Finally, teachers are provided with multimedia presentations and high definition movies which can be used to complement instruction.

 In 2020 and 2021, Shad in the Classroom conducted interviews with diverse North Carolina aquatic biologists during the COVID-19 pandemic.
 The goal is that these interviews can help students see that they, too, can become aquatic biologists.
 Students will discover that there are many different approaches to becoming an aquatic biologist, and that there are many different areas to study, such as biology, ecology, and oceanography.